ErikaJZhou/Using-Video-with-Unity-WebGL/README.md

     - If the WebGL Build Support module is not installed, install it through Unity Hub.
     ![Add modules from the Installs page of Unity Hub](/Screenshots/unity-hub-installs-add-modules.png "Add modules for Unity install")

-1. Build And Run the Unity project.
+1. "Build And Run" the Unity project.
 You may need to wait several minutes for the build to complete. [(Simmer.io)][Simmer.io Export WebGL Upload to Web]
     - Once the build is finished, the WebGL project opens in your browser on localhost.
 If you click in the Unity canvas or press any key, the cat video should play.
     ![Unity WebGL project in browser on localhost after a Build And Run](/Screenshots/unity-webgl-streamingassets-video-test.png "Unity WebGL project in browser")